syncfusion-content/wpf-docs/wpf/OLAP-Client/Theming.md

 ---
 layout: post
-title: Theming | OLAP Client | Syncfusion
+title: Theming in WPF Olap Client control | Syncfusion
-description: Support to apply various visual styles such as Office 2010, Office 2007, Blend, Metro, Office 2003, etc., | Syncfusion
+description: Learn about Theming support in Syncfusion WPF Olap Client control and more.
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

-# Theming
+# Theming in WPF Olap Client

 Theming is the process of applying particular settings to visual elements of a product.
 This feature provides the following theming options: